 Cross the waters to Koh Rong Island

 Take your journey that bit further and take the boat to Koh Rong Island.
-Get surrounded by backpackers lodging along the beachside and jam in the many beach bars by night with other festive backpackers.
+Get surrounded by backpackers with their backpacks lodging along the beachside and jam in the many beach bars by night with other festive backpackers.

 Play survivor by crossing the jungle and walking 6km to stay at a bungalow